-- KHL: Week Seven’s Best Players
+- KHL: Best Players of Week 17

 The only Latvian team in the KHL – Dinamo Riga went on their first road trip to Russia and they weren’t able to finish it.
 Their last opponent Barys Astana had twelve positive Covid-19 cases and the game was postponed.
 Upon arrival to Riga, a nightmare of their own began with five positive tests within the team.
 Repeated tests on Monday showed that there are already ten positive cases.
 Latvian authorities sent them team into two-week quarantine and another game between Riga and Torpedo Nizhny Novgorod was postponed.
 The reason for the postponement was positive COVID cases on both sides.